ncsa/hydro_documentation/docs/source/user-guide/accounts.rst

 --------------------------------
 PIs can add and remove users from their allocation using the `NCSA group management interface
 <https://internal.ncsa.illinois.edu/mis/groups/>`_.
 PIs can delegate the ability to manage users
 to other project members once those accounts are added to the project.
-Please refer to `this page
+Please refer to `NCSA documentation
 <https://docs.ncsa.illinois.edu/en/latest/account-mgmt/group-mgmt.html#group-mgmt>`_
-for additional documentation on the group management interface.
+for additional help with the group management interface.

 ..
 Note::
     Group membership changes may take up to **15 minutes** to synchronize the changes with Hydro.